Felony Possession of Marijuana

 Convicted felons may have issues when applying for jobs or housing.
 Additionally, you may be unable to possess a firearm.
 It is important that you take steps to create your defense now.
 If you or someone you know has been charged with felony possession of marijuana, it is vital that you gain representation.

-Houston Attorneys for Felony Possession of Marijuana in Texas
+Felony Possession of Marijuana Attorney, Houston TX

 Are you facing felony criminal charges for alleged marijuana possession offense?
 You must be aware of what may happen next.
 A skilled attorney can clarify your options and help you create a sturdy defense.
 The difference between a conviction and a dismissal may be as simple as a call.
 Get in contact with attorney Brian Benken at The Benken Law Firm.